National Lost Pet Prevention Month: 5 top tips for keeping your pet safe

 • Post a description of your cat on local Facebook groups or missing pet websites.

-• If you’ve recently moved home, do the same in the area you’ve moved from to ensure they’ve not gotten confused.
+• Should you have moved house recently, follow the above steps in the area you’ve moved from – to make sure your cat hasn’t just gotten confused.

-Do you have any tips to prevent your canine companion or feline friend from getting lost?
-Share them with other owners on our Facebook or Twitter pages.
+Do you have any top tips to prevent your canine companion or feline friend from getting lost?
+If so, please share your dog or cat safety advice with fellow pet parents on our Facebook or Instagram pages!

 Looking for more dog advice?